A Dolphin Called Traveller

 But we never had proof of animals being recorded inside and outside the bay – until we found a common dolphin called Traveller.

 We first recorded Traveller off Phillip Island in June 2016 (top image).
-Then in October last year, over five years later, we photographed her inside Port Phillip with her very own calf (following image).
-She was seen again in the bay in late October this year.
+Then in October 2021, over five years later, we photographed her inside Port Phillip with her very own calf (below image)!

-This information is critical for environmental managers, as it indicates that the Port Phillip common dolphin community is not isolated and is part of a broader population out in Bass Strait.
+This information is critical for environmental managers as it tells us that the Port Phillip common dolphin community isn’t isolated and is part of a larger, connected population extending into northern Bass Strait.

 Further research and analysis will help us to understand the mix of resident and transient animals.